 Benefits of Microphone Guitar Pickups

-There are several benefits that microphone guitar pickups offer over other types of pickups.
+There are several benefits offered by microphone guitar pickups.
 First, they tend to be more sensitive than other types of pickups, meaning they can pick up a wider range of frequencies.
 This makes them ideal for players who want to experiment with different sounds.
 Additionally, because they are more sensitive, they tend to capture nuances better than other pickups.
-This makes them better suited for recording applications rather than live performances.
+This makes them better suited for recording applications than for live performances.

 Electromagnetic Guitar Pickups